SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/07-TroubleShooting.md

 $ condor_q -better-analyze JOB-ID -pool POOL-NAME
 ~~~

 Let's do an example.
-First we'll need to login as usual, and then load the 'tutorial-error101' command.
+First we'll need to login as usual, and then load the tutorial *error101*.

 ~~~
 $ ssh username@login.osgconnect.net